 Perhaps to be followed by a Secundi, such as 'Risotto with Wild Pollack Carpaccio and a Fig and Anchovy Pesto' or 'Veal Shank Ravioli in a Wild Mushroom Sauce' - these can also be taken as main courses.

 Mains proper might include 'Char-Grilled Mackerel with Fried Parmesan-Cauliflower and Chervil Sauce'; 'Roasted Black Leg Chicken with a Turnip and Walnut Sauce' and 'Sautéed Veal Escalopes, flavoured with Caper and Raisin Paste, served with a Fennel Salad and Crispy Lard'.

 If you have room, finish with the likes of 'Chocolte Trilogy'; 'Cinnamon and Quince Semifreddo with a Mandarin and Rum Sauce' or their excellent selection of Italian farmhouse cheeses.

 - Food Style: Italian

 - Lunch: Mon-Sat 12.00-14.45; mains £14 to £29; set L £23.50 (2 courses), £29 (3 courses)

 - Dinner: Mon-Sat 18.00-22.45; mains £14 to £29; set D £23.50 (2 courses), £29 (3 courses)

 - Seats: 65

-- Wine: an all Italian list, kicks off at about £18, and offers a good selection by the glass.
+- Wine: an all Italian list, kicks off in the low £20's, and offers a good selection by the glass.
 Prices rise steeply after this.